History of Singapore: 1942–1945: The Battle for Singapore and Japanese occupation

 The causeway linking Johor and Singapore was blown up by the Allied forces in an effort to stop the Japanese army.
 However, the Japanese managed to cross the Straits of Johor in inflatable boats days after.
 Several fights by the Allied forces and volunteers of Singapore's population against the advancing Japanese, such as the Battle of Pasir Panjang, took place during this period.
 However, with most of the defenses shattered and supplies exhausted, Lieutenant-General Arthur Percival surrendered the Allied forces in Singapore to General Tomoyuki Yamashita of the Imperial Japanese Army on Chinese New Year, 15 February 1942.
 About 130,000 Indian, Australian, and British troops became prisoners of war, many of whom would later be transported to Burma, Japan, Korea, or Manchuria for use as slave labour via prisoner transports known as "hell ships."
 The fall of Singapore was the largest surrender of British-led forces in history.
 Japanese newspapers triumphantly declared the victory as deciding the general situation of the war.

 Singapore, renamed Syonan-to (昭南島 Shōnan-tō, "Bright Southern Island" in Japanese), was occupied by the Japanese from 1942 to 1945.
 The Japanese army imposed harsh measures against the local population, with troops, especially the Kempeitai or Japanese military police, who were particularly ruthless in dealing with the Chinese population.
 The most notable atrocity was the Sook Ching massacre of Chinese and Peranakan civilians, undertaken in retaliation against the support of the war effort in China.
 The Japanese screened citizens (including children) to check if they were "anti-Japanese".
 If so, the "guilty" citizens would be sent away in a truck to be executed.
 These mass executions claimed between 25,000 and 50,000 lives in Malaya and Singapore.
 The Japanese also launched massive purges against the Indian community, they secretly killed about 150,000 Tamil Indians and tens of thousands of Malayalam from Malaya, Burma, and Singapore in various places located near the Siam Railway.
 The rest of the population suffered severe hardship throughout the three and a half years of Japanese occupation.
 The Malay and Indians were forced to build the "Death Railway", a railway between Thailand and Burma (Myanmar).
 Most of them died while building the railway.
-The Eurasians were also caught as POWs (Prisoners of War).
+First generation Eurasians in Singapore were interned at the Sime Road Camp while second generation Eurasians were allowed free in Singapore.
+Due to their abilities to speak in local dialects and English, the Japanese were interested in getting Eurasians to become informers, spies and be part of their intelligence services.
+Mamoru Shinozaki, a Japanese official in Singapore, offered some Eurasians to relocate to Bahau, Negeri Sembilan, Malaysia.
+Towards the end of the war, most Eurasians were arrested and interned at the Sime Road Camp.